corvusdeinanis/cuddlyspaceship/content/Dawn At Puri.md

 White-clad widowed Women past the centres of their lives are badly treated and disrespected.
 After the death of their husbands they are forced to wear white saris and live a simple life.
 It is thought that once their husbands are dead their lives are insignificant.
 They are believed to have passed the ‘centre of their lives’
-(refers to the husband, or to the time when their husband was alive; #patriarchy)
+(refers to the husband, or to the time when their husband was alive;

 The women are like helpless fish caught in the net where they are anxiously